College web-page: http://www.csuohio.edu/sciences/

 NEOMED Pharmacy Partnership

 Cleveland State is a partner university of the NEOMED College of Pharmacy.
-As a partner university, Cleveland State students enjoy preferential admissions to the Doctor of Pharmacy program, with a set number of seats reserved for qualified Cleveland State students.
+As a partner university, Cleveland State students enjoy preferential admissions to the Doctor of Pharmacy program.
 For the purposes of this program, a Cleveland State student is defined as a student who has accumulated a minimum of 30 semester credit hours at Cleveland State.

 Students interested in this program take a recommended sequence of undergraduate pre-pharmacy courses that is designed to fulfill the prerequisites set by NEOMED.
 This pre-pharmacy curriculum will also meet the prerequisite requirements of most other Doctor of Pharmacy programs.
 Cleveland State students apply to the Doctor of Pharmacy program approximately one year in advance of when they intend to begin study at NEOMED.
 Admission to the program is competitive and is not guaranteed.
-Cleveland State, however, does have an annual allotment of seats in the Doctor of Pharmacy program, reserved for those students who are highly qualified based on the admission criteria and apply early (prior to October).
-The pre-pharmacy program is administered by the Department of Chemistry.
+Reserved seats are for those competitive students who are highly qualified based on the admission criteria and apply early (prior to October).

 Office of Pre-Professional Health Programs